bastndev/DAN_ChatGPT/README.md

 # **DAN** ChatGPT (prompts)

-😈 Use this Prompt wisely to make conscious decisions and achieve your goals.
+👼 Use this Prompt wisely to make conscious decisions and achieve your goals.😈

 **prompts Click and Copy 👇**